CovertLab/borealis/docs/developer-setup.md

 See [Building Your Docker Image](docker-build.md).

+## Setup to authenticate for gcsfuse

+If you want to use [gcsfuse](https://github.com/GoogleCloudPlatform/gcsfuse), you'll need a credentials key file for a Google Cloud service account.
+The steps to get one are in the next section.

 ## If you want to run Fireworker locally

-If you want to run a Fireworker locally on your development computer, you'll need a service account private key file to avoid quota warnings and limits.
+If you want to run a Fireworker locally on your development computer, you'll need a service account credentials key file to avoid quota warnings and limits.
 (You'll also need to install Docker.)

 1. **Prerequisite:** The team (administrator) setup